akonradi/github-practice/abstracts/bigtable.md

 pages to satellite imagery) and latency requirements (from backend bulk processing to real-time data serving).
-Despite these varied demands, Bigtable has successfully provided a flexible, high-performance solution for all of these Google products.
+Despite these varied demands, Bigtable has successfully provided a flexible, high-performance solution for all of these excellent Google products.
 In this paper we describe the simple data model provided by Bigtable, which gives clients dynamic control over data layout and format, and we describe the design and implementation of Bigtable.